COLLECTION DEVELOPMENT POLICY

 • All criteria need not be met for consideration

-In order to provide the best service to our community the collection is regularly evaluated.
-To keep the collection fresh and relevant the Library uses the following criteria for withdrawal from the collection.
+To provide the best service to our community, the collection is regularly evaluated.
+To keep the collection fresh and relevant, the Library uses the following criteria for withdrawal from the collection:

 • Items are worn, stained or damaged beyond repair

-• Items are out of date, contain inaccurate data or are not historically significant
+• Items are out of date, contain inaccurate information, or are not historically significant

-• New, more current or more comprehensive resources are available
+• Newer, more current or more comprehensive resources are available

 • Duplication